Celebrity Autopsies With Disturbing Discoveries

 Anna Nicole Smith

-From her work as a glamorous model for Guess Jeans to her unclothed pictorials for Playboy to her marriage to an oil tycoon more than 60 years her senior to her E! reality series "The Anna Nicole Show," millions of Americans were captivated with the every move of Anna Nicole Smith for a solid 15 years.
+From her work as a glamorous model for Guess Jeans to her unclothed pictorials for Playboy to her marriage to an oil tycoon more than 60 years her senior, as well as her E! reality series "The Anna Nicole Show," millions of Americans were captivated with the every move of Anna Nicole Smith for a solid 15 years.

 Advertisement

-On February 8, 2007, Smith was found unconscious by her personal nurse in her hotel room at the Seminole Hard Rock Hotel and Casino in Hollywood, Florida, according to CNN.
-Rescue workers transported Smith to Memorial Regional Hospital, where soon thereafter the 39-year-old celebrity died.
+On February 8, 2007, Smith was found unconscious by her personal nurse in her hotel room at the Seminole Hard Rock Hotel and Casino in Hollywood, Florida.
+Rescue workers transported Smith to Memorial Regional Hospital, where the 39-year-old celebrity died soon afterward.
 In the immediate aftermath, Smith's death was a mystery, with her attorney reporting that his client had suffered from flu-like symptoms, while local police hauled many bags of evidence out of the reality star's room.

-According to Today, the Broward County medical examiner's office produced an autopsy that ruled Smith's death was the result of an accidental drug overdose.
+The Broward County medical examiner's office produced an autopsy that ruled Smith's death was the result of an accidental drug overdose.
 Bottles of 11 prescription drugs originally containing hundreds of pills were recovered from Smith's hotel room, with 600 no longer present, including 450 muscle relaxants and 62 tablets of Valium, an anti-anxiety medication.
-Per NBC Los Angeles, 44 separate prescription drugs were found in Smith's Bahamas home, among them painkillers, opiates, and sleeping pills.
-Medical examiners pinpoint Smith's death to a toxic and fatal combination of a minimum of nine medications.
+Another 44 separate prescription drugs were found in Smith's Bahamas home, among them painkillers, opiates, and sleeping pills.
+Medical examiners pinpointed Smith's death to a toxic and fatal combination of a minimum of nine medications.

 Advertisement